Medi-Cal Overview

 Share of Cost Determination

 For a single person, the Share of Cost is calculated by taking all of the applicant’s income (not assets) required to be paid to the Nursing Home for board and care.
-The applicant is allowed to keep $35.00 for personal need and sufficient fund to pay for their insurance premium (they are also allowed to keep and pay for the prior medical HMO or private medical plan if so desired).
+The applicant is allowed to keep $35.00 for personal needs and sufficient funds to pay for their insurance premium (they are also allowed to keep and pay for the prior medical HMO or private medical plan if so desired).

 Spousal Support Order & Fair Hearing